Azure-Samples/communication-services-authentication-hero-nodejs/CONTRIBUTING.md

 * Commit your changes using a descriptive commit message
 * Push your fork to GitHub
 * In GitHub, create a pull request
-* If the reviwers suggest changes then:
+* If the reviewers suggest changes then:
-  - Make the required updates.
+  - Make the required updates
   - Rebase your fork and force push to your GitHub repository (this will update your Pull Request):

     ```shell